Technion – Israel Institute of Technology: Energy research

 The GTEP Nancy and Stephen Grand Technion Energy Program is a multidisciplinary center of excellence bringing together Technion's top researchers in energy science and technology from over nine different faculties.
 Founded in 2007, GTEP's 4-point strategy targets research and development of alternative fuels; renewable energy sources; energy storage and conversion; and energy conservation.
 The GTEP is presently the only center in Israel offering graduate studies in energy science and technology.

 Space research

 The Norman and Helen Asher Space Research Institute (ASRI) is a specialized institute dedicated to multidisciplinary scientific research.
 Established in 1984, its members come from five Technion faculties, and it has a technical staff of Technion scientists in a variety of space-related fields: (Physics, Aerospace Engineering, Mechanical Engineering, Electrical Engineering, Autonomous Systems, and Computer Sciences).

-Technion international
+Technion International

-The Technion International (TI) is a department in the Technion, offering courses taught entirely in English.
-The TI began its first year in 2009, and now offers a full BSc in Civil Engineering, BSc in Mechanical Engineering as well as various study abroad options, all taught in English.
-Student come from all over the globe – Asia, Africa, North and South America, Europe and Israel.
+Technion International (TI) is a department in the Technion, offering courses taught entirely in English.
+The TI began its first year in 2009, and now offers a full BSc in Civil Engineering, BSc in Mechanical Engineering (until 2025) as well as various study abroad options, all taught in English.
+Students come from all over the globe – Asia, Africa, North and South America, Europe and Israel.
 They live on campus and enjoy trips around Israel and activities throughout the year.

+As of 2026 Technion International started a new program (replacing the old full English degree) in which the first year is in English with ulpan as necessary.
+Then the students can choose from a variety of majors including Aerospace, Biochemical, Biotechnology and Food, Chemical, Civil, Environmental, Mechanical, and Materials, Engineering.